 Google started to rank web pages based upon a mobile presentation first priority back in 2018.
-In other words, the way your site responds to a mobile user is more important than how it responds for a desktop user when it comes to search rankings.
+In other words, the way your site responds to a mobile user is more important than how it responds to a desktop user when it comes to search rankings.

 One of my sites is a travel destination site.
 Over 90% of the traffic to that site comes from mobile devices.
-It’s imperative to have a responsive web site for mobile users.
+It’s imperative to have a responsive website for mobile users.

 If they can’t read the website on a mobile device, those users will leave.

 Performance is just as important to a mobile user.
 Despite the fact that they’re likely to be on a slower Internet connection, mobile users are quick to leave a site that doesn’t load fast enough compared to desktop users.